Northland garage has WoF licence suspended after issuing WoF to car in fatal crash

 ''This is Dargaville, you don't know what it's like over here.

-"We have people putting on their mate's good tyres to get a WOF then changing back to their old crappy ones once they get he warrant.
+"We have people putting on their mate's good tyres to get a WOF then changing back to their old crappy ones once they get the warrant.

 "We have people swapping over seatbelts after getting a warrant, you can't control that.''